Oscar the Grouch: Appearances in other media

 The fumetti comic Twisted Toyfare Theatre once featured Oscar in an issue in which he sings a variation of his "I Love Trash" song about Wesley Snipes' movies.
-In the end, Wesley Snipes (as Blade) decapitates him.
+In the end, Snipes (as Blade) decapitates him.

 Oscar appeared on seven episodes of the game show 1 vs. 100, which aired between January and February 2008.

 Beginning in 2008, Oscar became the mascot for Waste Reduction Week in Canada, an environmental campaign.

-In an episode of The Grim Adventures of Billy and Mandy, an Oscar-like character emerges from a dustbin and instructs the viewer that it's "not cool" to play with scythes (in response to Irwin's stealing and misuse of Grim's scythe) and instructs viewers to "tell an adult immediately" if they find one.
+In The Grim Adventures of Billy & Mandy episode "Scythe for Sale", a parody of Oscar emerges from a dumpster telling Billy to "get outta my house" and a car then crashes into his dumpster.
+The man in the car and "Oscar" then instruct the viewers that it is wrong to play with scythes (in response to Irwin's stealing and misuse of Grim's scythe) and to "tell an adult immediately" if they find one.

-In the Night at the Museum sequel Night at the Museum: Battle of the Smithsonian, Oscar has an appearance with Darth Vader, trying to become part of Kahmunrah's team — only to be discovered that he is not evil, just "vaguely grouchy".
+In the Night at the Museum sequel Night at the Museum: Battle of the Smithsonian, Oscar has an appearance with Darth Vader, trying to become part of Kahmunrah's team—only to be discovered that he is not evil, just "vaguely grouchy".
 The Oscar puppet that was used in filming is on display at the Smithsonian National Museum of American History.

-On May 29, 2009, Oscar the Grouch appeared in an ABC television special on economics called Un-broke: What You Need To Know About Money.
+On May 29, 2009, Oscar the Grouch appeared in an ABC television special on economics called Un-broke: What You Need to Know About Money.
 He appeared showing the viewers what investing stocks means.
 It is shown that he has investment filings with Lehman Brothers, Worldcom, Enron, and Washington Mutual even though they are bankrupt companies, but he then says that they are not really his filings.
 The press kit for the special reveals that Oscar was popular with the crew for the special even during filming.

 On October 11, 2009, Oscar appeared on the CBC Radio One show Q, hosted by Jian Ghomeshi.
 Beyond talking about his time on Sesame Street, his love for trash and recycling, Oscar revealed that his father is actually from Saint David, New Brunswick and his mother grew up in Nova Scotia, thus making him of Canadian descent.
 He further went on to suggest that he had cheated on Grundgetta, his long-time girlfriend.